9 Things to Explore on Foot in Aalborg Denmark

 Aalborg Monastery, or the Hospital of the Holy Ghost (‘Helligåndsklosteret’ in Danish) dates back to 1431 when Aalborg had grown to an important trading town, conveniently located at the Limfjord.

-In the beginning it was a monastery, run by the Order of the Holy Ghost and serving as a place for the sick, old and poor.
+In the beginning, there was a monastery run by the Order of the Holy Ghost and served as a place for the sick, old and poor.
 It cared for the lepers in particular.
-In this way it can be considered Denmark’s oldest social institution!
+In this way, it can be considered Denmark’s oldest social institution!

-During the Reformation, in 1536, the Hospital of the Holy Ghost ceased to exist.
-Instead the monastery was taken over by Aalborg Diocesan Hospital.
-Even later it became home of the cathedral grammar school, Katedralskolen, and remained so for more than 300 years.
+In 1536, during the Reformation, the Hospital of the Holy Ghost ceased to exist.
+Instead, the monastery was taken over by Aalborg Diocesan Hospital.
+Even later, it housed the cathedral grammar school, Katedralskolen, and remained so for more than 300 years.
 Anyway, the hospital continued to exist and operated here until 1953.

-Today, the medieval building has been converted into an attractive residential place, a retirement home, with modern apartments and with a top location in Aalborg!
+Today, the medieval building has been converted into an attractive residential place, a retirement home with modern apartments and a top location in Aalborg!

 Guided tours of Aalborg Monastery may be arranged.